 - Surveys of Staff reveal: Good principals positively lifted morale of staff marginally.

 - Good principals positively affect maths results after fostering Professional Development in Maths.
 This is not seen in Literacy results.

 - Principals have significant effect on school performance.

 - Principals have many social and educational factors in common.

 Helal and Coelli draw interesting and important conclusions from their research.
 They write: “Leaders who create a stimulating and collaborative professional environment, with a shared school vision and goals, are those who can best raise student achievement.”

-“The more effective pathways involved principals influencing their teaching staff, rather than via influencing parental perceptions of the school.”
+“The more effective pathways involved principals influencing their teaching staff, rather than via influencing parental perceptions of the school.” (quote from the research)

 Their results imply that the most effective principals are able “to establish a coherent set of goals for the school’s workforce, to encourage professional interaction among staff, and to promote the professional development of staff”.

 Looking forward to reading further research.
 These findings will be transposed to the secondary school sector with greater confidence.
 There are already elite principals in place to turn around poorly performing schools with declining enrolments.
 The findings of earlier research carried out in the USA have already impacted the Department of Education in Victoria.